bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 > Distribution of Cornerstone-based themes is subject to BigCommerce's Cornerstone license, including the mandatory incorporation of BigCommerce's copyright statement.

 ### Back Up before Reinstalling
-> If you're re-installing an existing theme, be sure to back up the theme’s `.stencil` file -- this contains the store URL, username, access tokens, and other settings.
+> If you're re-installing an existing theme, be sure to backup the theme’s `.stencil` file -- this contains the store URL, username, access tokens, and other settings.
 If you would like to allow for complete rollback, back up your entire theme’s directory.

 </div>
 </div>